 The University undertakes due diligence when entering into a partnership which covers both academic quality and standards and financial probity.
 Once established, partnerships are subject to regular monitoring and review.

 Contracts for such arrangements require all partners to take all reasonable steps to ensure that students registered on courses are able to complete them.
 If there are concerns about the quality of provision during this period, the University will work with the partner to identify options for completion of courses which may include transfer of students to the University in order to enable them to complete their courses in the original location of study or another study location or transfer to another provider.

 The University is a partner in a number of joint Centres for Doctoral Training with partner universities based in the UK and also in joint research training programmes based in the EU.
 The risk that these students will be unable to complete their research degrees is highly unlikely as the programmes receive external funding.

-Currently the University has three partnerships which are being discontinued and in all cases courses are being taught out to enable all students to complete their awards.
-The partnerships being discontinued are:
+Currently the University has one partnership which is being discontinued and the course is being taught out to enable all students to complete their awards.
+The following partnership is being discontinued:

 - A validation partnership with Institut d’Études Supérieures

 10. Risk that research students are unable to complete their degrees due to change in employment of supervisors

 The risk that research students are unable to complete their degrees due to changes in employment of supervisors is highly unlikely.